-Jon and Lynn needed help to embark on putting the redesign into practice.
+Jon and Lynne needed help to embark on putting the redesign into practice.
 The Biodynamic Land Trust, together with very generous support from a local resident with strong connections to the area, provided funds to facilitate this process.

 The Biodynamic Land Trust’s chair, Ian Nicholson, said,